 Betsey Bobbin (at right in photo) was an issue of 300 for the Fall 1982 introductions event at Marks Gifts in Paramus, NJ.
 Her price was $295, an upcharge of $75 versus the price of the standard edition Wendy.
 Her dress is trimmed in pink and green and unlike the earlier Brielle Galleries event version shown below, Betsey’s bodice has only a single spray of flowers and her skirt is plain.
 Her green belt is accented with a pink rosebud and she carries a beribboned flower in her hand instead of a doll.
 The store’s newspaper advertisement describes this special issue as “Betsey Bobbin, a nursery rhyme favorite and Dorothy’s companion in the Land of Oz.”
 Betsey does not appear in the original Wizard of Oz story, however, but instead in a later book entitled Tik-Tok of Oz.
 Unlike Dorothy, Betsey does not return home but remains in Oz and is made a Princess.

-This Wendy in Apricot with Flowers was undoubtedly a gallery-event edition also, although it’s not known for whom or when.
-The color is a very pale peach, definitely lighter than the apricot that was used for the 1975 Rapunzel shown below.
-It is not the same as the standard Wendy’s pink.
-The red pigtail-ribbon is rather a jarring note, and would have been better done in a darker version of apricot, or even in leaf-green.
+Wendy in Apricot with Flowers was a retailer event edition from the early 1980s, although the exact year is unknown.
+The color is a very pale peach, definitely lighter than the apricot that was used for the 1975 Rapunzel.
+It is not the same as the standard Wendy‘s pink.
+The red pigtail-ribbon is rather a jarring note, and would have been better done in a darker version of apricot, or in leaf-green.

 Here’s something really different: Wendy as a farm girl.
 I don’t think this was a gallery edition, although I’d be happy to be proved wrong.
 It may have been a one-off made for sale at the studio during the 1990s, or a test piece.
 The seller’s photos were very overexposed and so it probably looks better in person than here.
 This is the most extensive modification of a Wendy that I’ve seen.
 Her pigtails are gone and have been replaced by braids (that, unfortunately, do not match her other hair and thus give the impression of being ropes instead); her bodice and skirt have been modified in order to create an apron.
 It’s hard to tell whether the bird mold is from the 1960s First Flight, but it might be.
 The basket with eggs does look hand-formed (though very sloppily, I have to say.)
 This could very possibly have been a one-off or just-for-fun piece that the studio put on the shelves for sale during the 1990s factory tour era.

-Supposedly an additional retail-gallery special edition of Wendy was a black-and-orange version which was probably for another year’s Fall Introductions event – but I have not found an image of that one.
-It wouldn’t be at all surprising if there were other variations as well!
+Supposedly an additional retail-gallery special edition of Wendy was a black-and-orange version which was probably for another year’s Fall Introductions event – but I have never found an image of that one.

 Although it is the same colorway as the production version, there is an important difference in this artist’s proof: Jack is much farther away from the beanstalk!
 Jack is only attached to the beanstalk at two points rather than four as in the retail version.